buhowski/react-typescript/public/text-data/games/CossacksSaga/Part2/Part2EN.md

 #### Dark Fantasy Adventure / Action RPG

-# Shadows of the Cossacks: Ashes of the Beloved
+# Shadows of the Cossacks: Ashes of the Beloveds

 ***Saga:** Part II*